myself659/chanbroker/README.md

 ### Introduction

-ChanBroker,  a Broker for goroutine, is simliar to kafka
+chanbroker,  a Broker for goroutine, is simliar to kafka

-In ChanBroker has three types of goroutine:
+In chanbroker has three types of goroutine:
 - Producer
 - Consumer(Subscriber)
 - Broker